freedomofpress/securedrop-client/README.md

+> By contributing to this project, you agree to abide by our [Code of Conduct](https://github.com/freedomofpress/.github/blob/main/CODE_OF_CONDUCT.md).

 # securedrop-log

 This is a Python module and qrexec service for logging in Qubes for [SecureDrop](https://securedrop.org).

 ## How to use/try this?

 In our example, we will use a vm named *logging* for storing logs, and we will use *workvm* to send in logs to the *logging* vm.

 ### In dom0